KRzysztof9335/Education/docker/commands.md

 Options:

-  -a; print all containers even stopped
+  - a print all containers even stopped

 ## pull